 James Richardson

-Jim Richardson is the Distinguished Executive in Residence at the Heinz College of Information Systems and Public Policy, its Block Center for Technology and Society and the Carnegie Mellon Institute for Security and Technology (CMIST).
-He is also a strategic advisor to the Office of the President of Carnegie Mellon University.
+Jim Richardson is the Distinguished Executive in Residence at Carnegie Mellon University and also serves as a strategic advisor to the Office of the President of Carnegie Mellon University.

 He additionally oversaw all science & technology for the United States Army, directing a 25% increase in emerging technologies transitioned into tangible capabilities.

-Jim enjoyed an impeccable career as a combat aviator.
-Of note, Jim was selected to be a Strategic Advisor to both the Secretary and Chief of Staff of the Army.
+Richardson enjoyed an impeccable career as a combat aviator.
+Of note, he was selected to be a Strategic Advisor to both the Secretary and Chief of Staff of the Army.
 He authored the most comprehensive reorganization of capability and materiel development since the Goldwater-Nichols Act of 1986.
 He successfully commanded Soldiers & Civilians from Battalion through 4 Star level command.
-Jim is a native of Myrtle Beach, SC and a graduate of the University of South Carolina and holds multiple graduate degrees.
+Richardson is a native of Myrtle Beach, SC, and a graduate of the University of South Carolina and holds multiple graduate degrees.